AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

-## Excercise 9.3 - Configure GTM Variables
+# Exercise 9.3 - Configure GTM Variables

 Go to [https://tagmanager.google.com/](https://tagmanager.google.com/) and login with your personal login details.

 After creating and configuring the GA Tag, we're now ready to configure GTM Variables (like the Data Elements we use in Adobe Launch).

 In the GTM UI, go to ``Variables``.
 You'll see the list of built-in Variables and the one User-Defined Variable we created in the previous exercise.